 As a way to control the spread of the virus, scientists, governments and healthcare experts recommended strict social distancing and heightened hygiene methods.

-In the UK, the government introduced three measures which are widely known as 'lockdown':
+In the UK, the government introduced three measures which were widely known as 'lockdown':

 - Staying at home (except for very limited purposes)

-- Closure of certain business and venues (including restaurants, bars, theatres, cinemas and gyms)
+- Closure of schools, offices, many retail businesses and other types of venue (including libraries, restaurants, bars, theatres, cinemas, and gyms)

 - Stopping gatherings of more than two people